 We will be diving into the lifecycle analysis and the Higg's index parameters of the most common underwear fabrics on the market today, including:

-- Lenzing Modal - created from a sustainably harvested forest in Austria
+- TENCEL™ Modal (may be referred to as Lenzing Modal): created from a sustainably harvested forest in Austria

-- Tencel - made from Lyocell and Modal, "regenerated cellulose" fibers.
+- TENCEL™ Lyocell (may be referred to as Lenzing Lyocell or simply Tencel): made from Lyocell and Modal, "regenerated cellulose" fibers.

 Eco-Friendly Lingerie: Why Choose Sustainable Underwear Brands?